Weekly Worship Opportunities at First UMC

 Preview Questions for this week’s sermon

-- A Preview Question for Pastor Roger’s message this Sunday (October 20).
+- A Preview Question for Neil Peck’s sermon this Sunday (Feb.
+9).
 In-person worship is at 9am (Traditional Worship) and 11:15am (Casual Service).
 The service is also on Facebook on Sundays at 10am (Facebook page: First United Methodist Church - Sioux City), and also anytime on our website (siouxcityfirst.com).
-The scriptures will be Mark 8:27-30.
+The scripture will be Luke 5:1-11.

-- Another Preview Question for Pastor Roger’s message for this Sunday (October 20).
+- Another Preview Question for Neil Peck's sermon for this Sunday (February 9).

 Post-Sermon Focus Question

-- A Focus Question from Pastor Roger’s message on Sunday, October 20.
+- Focus Question from Neil Peck's sermon on Sunday, February 9.
 Watch the Online service (anytime throughout the week), listen to and/or download the Sermon Podcast, read the latest detailed newsletter, see whose birthday or anniversary is coming up, and much more on our church website at www.siouxcityfirst.com

 Hymns for 9:00am Traditional Worship: